-Niall Gibbons, CEO of Tourism Ireland, said: “Today’s announcement is more good news for Irish tourism this year.
-We already work very closely with Ryanair and we look forward to co-operating with them to maximise the promotion of this new service from Copenhagen to Dublin.
-As an island, the importance of convenient, direct, non-stop flights cannot be overstated – they are absolutely critical to achieving growth in visitor numbers.
+Niall Gibbons, CEO of Tourism Ireland, said: “Today’s announcement is more good news for Irish tourism as we prepare for 2019, offering more choice for German holidaymakers who wish to visit Ireland and bringing them to the heart of the Wild Atlantic Way.
+We work very closely with Ryanair and Ireland West Airport Knock and we look forward to co-operating with them to maximise the promotion of this new flight from Cologne.
+As an island, the importance of convenient, direct, non-stop flights cannot be overstated – they are absolutely critical to achieving growth in inbound tourism.

 Notes To Editors